asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 *Figure 34: Teensy Loader Step 1*

 The Teensy Loader user interface should look as on the picture above (Figure 34).
 If there is any security warning (related to Windows User Access Control), please ensure that the Publisher is “PJRC.COM, LLC” and click on “Run”.
-As next step, activate the “download mode” of the FlipPad by using some pointed tool (needle, small screwdriver, …) to press the reset button which is accessible via the small hole on the bottom side.
-After a few seconds (driver installation), the Teensy Loader GUI should indicate connection to the FlipPad as shown here in the following Figure:
+As next step, activate the “download mode” of the FLipPad by using some pointed tool (needle, small screwdriver, …) to press the reset button which is accessible via the small hole on the bottom side.
+After a few seconds (driver installation), the Teensy Loader GUI should indicate connection to the FLipPad as shown here in the following Figure:

 <p align="left" width="100%">
     <img width="15%" src="./Bilder/fig36.png">